kingparra/ansible-for-devops/05_-_playbooks_beyond_the_basics/notes.rst

 Some things to be aware of when using handlers:

 * Handlers will only be run if a task notifies the handler.

 * Handlers will run once, and only once, at the end of a play.

 * If the play fails on a host before handlers are notified, the handlers will never be run.

+* If a task runs but there are no changes the handler will not be notified.

+You can force execution of the handlers with the ``ansible-playbook ... --force-handlers`` option.

 Environment variables